LLNL/cram/README.md

     use python-2.7.3
     use cram

+Once you use cram, the `CRAM_HOME` environment variable is set for you.
+You can use this to locate `libcram.a`:

+    $ ls $CRAM_HOME/lib
+    libcram.a  python2.7/

+That's the library you want to link your application with before you submit your large job.

 If you're on a machine where Cram isn't installed yet, see [Build & Install](#Build & Install) to build your own.